attainu-nightingale/nightingale-course-module/assignments/README.md

 > Due day: _day-1_

 ### Weekly Test: Create an html document which looks like the provided image

-1. You should create a folder called `weekly-test` inside `week01` and put your HTML file inside it.
-2. You have to use the exact tags as mentioned in the screenshot below.

 ![union territories](images/union-territories.png)

+1. You have to use the exact tags as mentioned in the screenshot below.
+2. Put your files under `assignments` > `week01` > `weekly-test`.

 > Due day: _day-3_